185 West F Street, Suite 700, San Diego, CA 92101 619-819-7456

 Taking some of the best and most focused ideas from stage 3, the design team will produce multiple quick and low level versions of the possible solutions, typically in wireframe.
 This stage becomes experimental as the team tries a variety of ways to solve the problem on hand.
 Often non optimal solutions are identified quickly through team discussions and quick sketches and mock ups.
 Our focus in this stage is to optimize concepts from Phase 3 as much as possible.
 This process can be spread out over multiple weeks and months, or it can done rapidly in a design sprint: we utilize either approach depending on the problem we are solving.

 Once the right solutions are identified in the prototype phase, a rapid and iterative approach is taken and constantly tested to deliver the product that the users want and deserve.
 User feedback is key to creating the right solution, so getting a thoughtful prototype in front of target users early and often is key to creating a solution focused design.

 Design Thinking is at the heart of everything that we do a Seamgen and it is vital to creating successful, user-centric digital products.
 From initial discovery through ongoing maintenance and feature development, solution focused and action oriented design is key solving a unique business problem.

 Design Thinking methodology, compliments our user first UX approach, which requires us to empathize with the user to help us define their problem and the best possible solution for their unique needs.
 Since design thinking is focused on the solution, we ensure that our solution is the right one for your users’ experience.

 Thanks for Reading!

 Enjoyed this article on the design thinking & user experience?
-At Seamgen we love user experience and you can even see the process that our UX team uses here.
+At Seamgen we love user experience - see our expert UX/UI process.
 We also have several more articles on the topic.
 Check out a few of our other, recent posts below.